tillahoffmann/optinspect/docs/index.rst

 `optinspect` provides `optax` gradient transformation to inspect optimization algorithms while leaveing updates unchanged. `optinspect` transformations belong to two categories:

-- :code:`*_on_update` transformations to inspect updates directly.
+- :code:`*_update` transformations to inspect updates directly.
-- :code:`*_before_after_update` transformations to inspect the state of a wrapped transformation before and after it is applied.
+- :code:`*_wrapped` transformations to inspect the state of a wrapped transformation after it is applied.

 .. doctest::